Fonta22/iss-locator/README.md

 - Navigate to `localhost:3000` in your browser

-## Libraries used
+## Other libraries used

-These are the **libraries** that were used.
+These are the **libraries** that were used in the HTML.
 Without them the project would'nt be possible to be made!

 There is no need to install them because are already imported with [jsDelivr](https://www.jsdelivr.com/) and [unpkg](https://unpkg.com/) in the **HTML**.